Paddington (film series): Paddington in Peru (2024)

 In June 2016, StudioCanal CEO Didier Lupfer stated that the studio was committed to making a third Paddington film.
 In November 2017, David Heyman told Digital Spy that though the script for a third Paddington film had not developed, discussions about locations, ideas and scenes had already begun.
 In November 2018, Heyman noted that a third film was still likely to happen, but that Paul King would not be back to direct, though he would still be involved in a prominent creative capacity.
 The films' previous director, Paul King would not be directing the film as he was directing the film Wonka.
 King was set to executive produce the film and had written a story alongside Simon Farnaby and Mark Burton with a screenplay by Burton, Jon Foster and James Lamont.

 On 13 June 2022, it was announced that the title of the film would be Paddington in Peru and will be directed by Dougal Wilson, with principal photography now set to begin in 2023, with some of the cast returning.
 In February 2023, Whishaw stated that he had yet to read a script and was unsure whether development was continuing.

 In April 2023, it was confirmed that Paddington in Peru would start filming on 24 July, despite reports that it was suspended due to the 2023 SAG-AFTRA strike.
 New cast members joining the film included Antonio Banderas and Olivia Colman, while Sally Hawkins stepped down from her role as Mrs. Brown, and was recast with Emily Mortimer.

 Future

 During the Brand Licensing Europe 2024 convention in London, StudioCanal CEO Françoise Guyonnet and head of global sales Sissel Henno revealed that Canal+ is already working on a fourth Paddington film and a spin-off television series, given their focus to "turn a heritage brand into a global phenomenon" by delving deeper into the "ongoing journey of Paddington from a classic character to a worldwide cultural phenomenon", estimating the releases of both productions around 2027 and 2028, where the franchise would have its 70th anniversary.
+In May 2026, it was announced that the fourth film will be written by Armando Iannucci and Simon Blackwell, with Dougal Wilson in talks to direct.